The Fall 2019 application is now open!

 When will classes start?

-Classes begin for the Fall 2018 semester on Wednesday, September 5 (after Labor Day).
-See the 2018 Academic Calendar for more details.
+Regular classes begin for the Fall 2019 semester on September 4.
+See the 2019 Academic Calendar for more details.

 What if I have more questions?